The Christopher Wells Memorial Scholarship Background Story

 For the next 10 years the friends organized a basketball tournament, played at the AHS gym, the Friday night and Saturday after Thanksgiving while everyone was home visiting family and friends.
 That was followed by a dance (OK, it was really a drunkfest) at the K of C on Hancock Street featuring the legendary DJ Bop’N’Bud Stracuzzi.
 During this time the annual scholarship award grew to $2000!

 The major fundraising event of basketball morphed into a golf event due to aching knees, bruised elbows and crushed egos.
 The younger guys didn’t seem to understand how dominant the Class of ’75 once was and worse, they were starting to giggle under their collective breath (oh if only Chris were here).
 Anyway, enter now a competitive sport with a handicap system already built in!
 Yes!
 Golf!
 NOW WE’RE BACK!
-So for the last 28 years we have held the Christopher Wells Memorial Golf Tournament or a total of 38 years of fun.
+So for the last 29 years (except for 2020 – Covid) we have held the Christopher Wells Memorial Golf Tournament or a total of 38 years of fun.
 This perennially sold out event has proven much less painful, clearly more fair and fun for attendees – of all ages.
 Soon after, buddy Frank Ahearn offered to bring his comedian friends out to cap off the day with some good laughs – a great idea!
 The rest as they say, is history.
-2020 will mark the 38th anniversary of our successful collective efforts buoyed with this popular golf event which has greatly aided the scholarship’s growth to its current level, a $6000 award to a graduating senior.
+2021 will mark the 39th anniversary of our successful collective efforts buoyed with this popular golf event which has greatly aided the scholarship’s growth to its current level, a $6000 award to a graduating senior.

 We are ever thankful for the support originating from our little town of Abington and all its great residents, past and present, and for the many friends of the tournament.
 So many of the members of the graduating classes prior to 1975 and post 1975 have helped make and continue to make our fundraising one of the areas most entertaining and successful events.
 Your support has enabled AHS students achieve their hopes for post high school education and will continue to do so for many years to come.